HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 • automatic safety fuel shut off in case of fuel line rupture

-• tank secured to welded frame - with straps
+• tank secured to welded frame - with metal straps

 back to list